-If you’re in charge of your school fundraiser or your nonprofit’s campaigns, you may not have time to stay on top of social media trends and changes.
 Learning the media’s best practices for tools like Facebook and Twitter take time but sometimes your nonprofit needs to get the word out now.
-If you don’t have time to research all of the ways you can use social media to help promote your nonprofit and your fundraising campaign, not to worry.
 We’ve rounded up these easy tips to help you use social media effectively (and in nearly no time at all!).

-Schools across the country have made strides to support and promote healthy habits for their students.
-However fundraising is often left out of proposals or guidelines, no doubt in part because parents and parent organizations are often the ones planning the fundraiser.
-It is important to present healthy alternatives to your Parent Teacher Association or Organization (PTA/PTO) and here are some tips to making a persuasive argument to switch to healthier fundraiser options.
+Healthy school fundraising is often left out of school proposals or guidelines, since parent organizations are often the ones planning the fundraiser.
+It is important to present healthy alternatives to your Parent Teacher Association or Organization – use these tips to bring healthy fundraisers to your school!

 There are all types of fundraisers and some fare better than others.
 However when we polled our most successful fundraisers, we found that there were certain similarities found in the most successful fundraisers.
 Here are some helpful (and simple!) tips to make your fundraiser a success.